Berkay-Disli/MOODHAVEN-Showcase/README.md

 # MOODHAVEN
-**This app is my current project that I'm planing on publishing to AppStore**
+**This app is my current project that I'm planing on publishing to the AppStore**

 *Currently in public visibility, will be changed to private in next month!*